 Outputs of this process are the motion vector mvCorrespond and the reference index refIdxCorrespond.

 Inter-view reference picture InterViewPic and an offset vector dV are derived as follows:

+– The following applies to derive an inter-view reference picture or inter-view only reference picture InterViewPic and to set the variable interViewAvailable:

+interViewAvailable = 0 for( cIdx = 0; cIdx <= num_ref_idx_l0_active_minus1 && !interViewAvailable; cIdx++ ) if ( view order index of RefPicList0[ cIdx ] is equal to 0 ) { InterViewPic = RefPicList0[ cIdx ] (J-34) interViewAvailable = 1 }

-– If TextureFirstFlag is equal to 0, the following ordered steps apply:
+– If interViewAvailable is equal to 1 and TextureFirstFlag is equal to 0, the following ordered steps apply:

 – The inverse macroblock scanning process as specified in subclause 6.4.1is invoked with CurrMbAddr as the input and the output is assigned to ( x1, y1 ).